sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 .. versionadded:: 5.2.3
    The directive option ``:nocontentsentry:`` in the Python, C, C++, Javascript, and reStructuredText domains.

+.. versionadded:: 7.2
+   The directive option ``no-typesetting`` in the Python, C, C++, Javascript, and reStructuredText domains.

 An example using a Python domain directive::